 My Experience Staying at Hostels Around the World

-I have stayed in many hostels over the years and have had the chance to visit some amazing places.
-One of the best parts of staying in a hostel is meeting people from all over the world.
+I’ve stayed in many hostels over the years and have had the chance to visit some amazing places.
+One of the best parts of hostel life is meeting people from all over the world.
 It’s not just a budget-friendly way to travel, but also a great way to connect with other travelers.

 I’ve shared stories, meals, and experiences with people from different backgrounds, which is one of the most rewarding parts of traveling.

-However, staying in a hostel dorm also means sharing a room with others.
-Sometimes it’s just a few people, but other times it can be as many as 18 in a single room.
-While it can be fun and social, it also requires some patience and consideration for others.
+But staying in a hostel dorm also means sharing a room—and your space—with others.
+Sometimes it’s just a few people, but other times it can be as many as 18 in one room.

 Why Hostel Etiquette Matters